 You may have seen terms like two-factor authentication (2FA) in account settings for several applications.
 You may have even noticed an option for multi-factor authentication (MFA) and wondered what either of these security systems does or what the difference is between the two of them.

 Both 2FA and MFA allow you to prevent unauthorized access to your personal and business data, but there are slight differences that are mostly based on convenience, reliability, and ease.
 Both will strongly secure your online accounts, but they offer differing levels of security and convenience.
-It’s important to understand what they mean, how they protect you, and what they do to secure your accounts.
+It’s important to understand what they mean, how they protect user accounts, and what they do to secure accounts.

 Types of Authentication Factors | 2FA vs MFA

-It is important to understand what an authentication factor is before learning about the difference between two-fact and multi-factor.
-Overall, authentication is a general term for the technology put in place to verify identity, data, and user control.
+It is important to understand what an authentication factor is before learning about the difference between two-factor and multi-factor.
+Overall, authentication is a general term for the technology put in place to verify a user’s identity, data, and control access.

 There are actually four types of account authentication that are used for both 2FA and MFA.
 Each serves a specific purpose for the protection and security of a user’s account.
 Here are some multi-factor authentication examples.